 Panama-based NordVPN has a true logless policy, meaning it keeps neither connection nor usage logs.
 Extra features include double-hop encryption, Tor over VPN, and a kill switch.
 Those plus DNS leak protection can all be switched on in the app settings.
-The Windows client is extremely detailed but not overwhelming for new users.
+The Windows VPN client is detailed but not overwhelming for new users.
 The server list is categorized by recommended use–TV streaming, dedicated IP, Tor over VPN, etc–and each server is pinged so you can see which location offers the least latency.
+NordVPN can unblock Netflix.

 Read our review of NordVPN.